Optimization of path-integral tensor-multiplication schemes in open quantum systems: Introduction

 \Sec{Results} is devoted to new physical results.
-Firstly, we use the optimization scheme to investigate the dephasing rates in a QD-cavity system interacting with acoustic phonons in the regime of very strong exciton-cavity coupling, not yet explored in the literature by any numerically exact methods.
-We show in particular that in this regime, the decoherence of the system in dominated by virtual phonon-assisted transitions.
+Firstly, we use the optimization scheme to investigate the dephasing rates in a QD-cavity system interacting with acoustic phonons in the regime of very strong exciton-cavity coupling.
+In this regime, a very strong light–matter interaction is known to dynamically decouple the exciton from its phonon environment \cite{denning_optical_2020}.
+We show, however, that the resulting decoherence is strongly suppressed but not completely eliminated; in contrast to the interpretation of Ref. \cite{denning_optical_2020}, it remains finite and is instead dominated by virtual phonon-assisted transitions, as demonstrated in this work.
 Secondly, we show the necessity of the optimization scheme in systems with very long memory times, using for illustration a system of two spatially separated QDs inside a microcavity, in which QD excitons interact to a common phonon bath.
-When the system has a long memory time, the discretization and subsequent time steps within the memory time may be too long to accurately model the quantum dynamics.
-Thus, by applying the optimization, we gain a finer discretization of memory time and achieve convergence.
+In single-QD systems, the memory time is fixed, and one can decrease the time step to achieve a finer time discretization until convergence is achieved.
+In contrast, in multi-QD systems, the spatial separation determines the memory time.
+Since the maximum number of neighbors $L$ is limited by the available RAM, the corresponding time discretization $\Delta t$ may become too coarse at large separations to accurately capture the quantum dynamics.
+By applying the optimization and extrapolation, we can reach larger values of $L$, thereby enabling sufficiently fine time discretization to achieve convergence even in systems with long memory times.